RichMorin/superfast-batch-importer/readme.md

 ### Using Neo4j's Automatic Indexing

-The auto-indexing elsewhere in this file pertains to the *batch inserter's* ability to automatically index.
+The auto-indexing described elsewhere in this file pertains to the *batch inserter's* ability to automatically index.
 If you want to use this cool feature from the batch inserter, there's a little gotcha.
-You still need to enable the batch inserter's feature with `batch_import.node_index` but then instead of specifying the name of a regular index, specify the auto index's name like so:
+You still need to enable the batch inserter's feature with `batch_import.node_index`.
+However, instead of specifying the name of a regular index, specify the auto index's name like so:

 ````
 batch_import.node_index.node_auto_index=exact
 ````

-And you have to make sure to also enable automatic indexing in your regular Neo4j database's (`conf/neo4j.properties`) and specify the correct node properties to be indexed.
+You also have to make sure to enable automatic indexing in your regular Neo4j database's (`conf/neo4j.properties`) and specify the correct node properties to be indexed.

 ## Examples